Sarel-Esterhuizen/yet-another-js-dev-env/README.md

-# yet-another-js-dev-env
-Yet another JavaScript Development Environment
+# Yet another JavaScript Development Environment

-This repository holds another freaking JavaScript dev environment, ready for you to check out and freaking be awesome with.
+This repository holds yet another freaking JavaScript dev environment, ready for you to check out and be freaking awesome with.
 - EditorConfig for consistent coding styles
 - NPM as package manager
 - Security Scanning on each start using nsp check